 Hunter's Heart was the first reputable breeder in Canada to stop removing puppies' tails and dewclaws.
 These functional parts of the body help a dog to run at top speed, turn, climb out of icy waters, and balance, for maximum performance and longevity.

 Kessler summarized: “The tail is not a limb but is an appendage… the muscular structure and activity are in integral part of the normal bodily shape and function, especially the perineal region… The tail is known to be a counter-balance for dogs in action, especially when moving at high speeds, turning sharply, balancing, jumping or climbing, and, according to traditional water-dog breeds, a rudder in the water'”.

-We support the CVMA Position Statement on cosmetic alteration.
+We support the CVMA Position Statement on Cosmetic Procedures.
 According to the American Veterinary Medical Association Canine Tail Docking FAQ, justification of carrying out preventive tail amputation on working dogs “lack substantial scientific support”.

 HOW TO RESERVE A PUPPY